rfrht/991A-Commander/README.md

 ./spr.sh 012A
 ~~~

+Notice that SPR returns two bytes.
+On the above example you got the result from 012A to 012B.
+For a next contiguous read, do a `spr.sh` to the address 012C and so forth.

 ## SPW
-The `spw.sh` tool writes two bytes in a given memory address.
+The `spw.sh` tool writes **two bytes** in a given memory address.
 This command takes two arguments: The first argument is the memory address, and the second argument is the value to be written.
-All values are hexadecimal and **must contain 4 characters**.
+All values are hexadecimal and **must contain 4 characters** - in hexadecimal notation.

 ### Example
 To write 0073 to address 012A: